 VANESSA LILLIE is the author of the USA Today bestselling suspense novel, Blood Sisters, which was a Target Book Club pick and GMA Book Club Buzz Pick as well as named one of the best mystery novel in 2023 by the Washington Post and Amazon.
-Her other bestselling thrillers are Little Voices, For the Best and she’s the coauthor of the Young Rich Widows series.
+The sequel, The Bone Thief, will be out October 28th.

 BLOOD SISTERS